What is the WAVE Pilot?

 Our state’s incredible 2.5 million square kilometre landmass makes manual vegetation mapping impractical, especially as our maps need to be updated regularly to capture changes.

-Potentially, the pilot will lead to a new, comprehensive source of data, for the many organisations that need to account for native vegetation in their decision-making.
+Potentially, the pilot will lead to a new, comprehensive source of data for the many organisations that need to account for native vegetation when making decisions.

-The outcome of the pilot is by no means guaranteed, but what we do know, is that the process itself is already moving our understanding forward, and putting us closer to a better way of mapping.
+The outcome of the pilot is by no means guaranteed but what we do know is that the process itself is already moving our understanding forward and bringing us closer to a better way of mapping.

 How it works